NeuroTechSC/neurotechML/README.md

 | CHANNELS       | 4         |
 | SIZE           | 10        |
 | STEP           | 5         |

+### Hyperparameter Methodology
+#### Phonemes
+There are 5 phonemes (and a silence class): /b, /v, /i, /u, /o, chosen for their EMG signal differences and muscle group activations.

+#### Channels
+There are 4 channels for 4 muscle groups: zygomaticus major (ZYG), orbicularis oris superior (OOS), orbicularis oris inferior (OOI), risorius	(RIS)

+#### Size and Step
+To make the most of the available data, we created datasets with varying sizes and steps.
+These ranged from larger size/step combinations (100, 100) to smaller ones (10, 5).
+In our analysis, we opted for the smaller size/step combination, as it provides the following benefits:

+1. **More training examples:** By breaking down the available data into smaller units, we can increase the number of training examples that are created from the same dataset.
+2. **Faster model response time:** Using smaller size/step datasets allows the ML model to have a quicker response time when it is integrated into a real-time application.

 ### Phoneme Recordings
 | Statistic                     | b         | v         | i         | u         | o         | total       |